-The Eurostar: London St Pancreas can be reached in 20 minutes from Paddington by boarding the Circle or Hammersmith and City line.
+The Eurostar: London St Pancras can be reached in 20 minutes from Paddington by boarding the Circle or Hammersmith and City line.
 The Night Riviera arrives in Paddington at 5:04, leaving just enough time for the 7:01 train to Paris or the 8:16 train to Amsterdam and possibly even the 6:16 if you’re lucky or travelling in Business Premier.
 After leaving Cornwall at 9:55 pm, you could be in Paris by 10:17 am and Amsterdam by 13:14!
 If you can afford it, travelling in Business Premier means it takes MUCH less time to get through security and passport control.

 I highly recommend travelling on the Night Riviera to and from Cornwall.
 I always have an excellent experience, and I’m sure TLFL readers will too!

 I assume that GWR still offer the sleeper service to Plymouth.
 It is some years since I last used that service.
 The train is the same but there are separate coaches that are, from London, decoupled in Plymouth.
 You get some time stationary in Plymouth but still have to get off very early so it is no where as near as nice as waking up and arriving at Penzance.

 On the trip to London I can’t remember how early you can embark at Plymouth; possibly if you can sleep through the re-coupling you might get a good rest.